-For the purpose of risk management and regulatory consolidation, the Group refers to the consolidation of Public Bank (Hong Kong) Limited (the "Bank") and Public Finance Limited ("Public Finance").
-The Group's risk management is underpinned by the Group's risk appetite and is subject to the respective Boards' oversight through the Risk Management Committees ("RMCs") of the Bank and Public Finance, which are Board Committees overseeing the establishment of enterprise-wide risk management policies and processes.
-To identify and manage key risks effectively, the Group adopts a risk management framework under which key components of the Group's business model such as business activities conducted to ensure the sustainability of profitability, core supporting operations to support business activities and the delivery of risk based reports, loan product segments and features, debt securities portfolio mix, geographical segments, pricing and loan recovery strategies, and concentration of customer groups are considered in ascertaining its overall risk profile.
-The Group reviews its risk profile through regular assessments of both qualitative and quantitative risk factors to monitor prevailing risk levels against the applicable risk appetites approved by the respective Boards regularly (at least annually).
-The Group shall review and revise its business model, key business strategies and risk tolerance levels as appropriate pursuant to assessment results of risk profile which may vary from time to time.
+Risk management of Public Finance Limited (the "Company") is underpinned by the Company's risk appetite and is subject to the Board's oversight through the Risk Management Committee ("RMC") of the Company, which is a Board Committee overseeing the establishment of enterprise-wide risk management framework, policies and processes.
+To identify and manage key risks effectively, the Company adopts a risk management framework under which key components of the Company's business model such as business activities conducted to ensure the sustainability of profitability, core supporting operations to support business activities and the delivery of risk based reports, loan product segments and features, debt securities portfolio mix, geographical segments, pricing and loan recovery strategies, and concentration of customer groups are considered in ascertaining its overall risk profile.
+The Company reviews its risk profile through regular assessments of both qualitative and quantitative risk factors to monitor prevailing risk levels against the applicable risk appetites regularly approved by the Board (at least annually).
+The Company shall review and revise its business model, key business strategies and risk tolerance levels as appropriate pursuant to assessment results of risk profile which may vary from time to time.